tohojo/bufferbloat-net/content/ecn-sane/wiki/rules.md

 The PI for this is Dave Taht.
 His position paper is [here](dtaht_ecn_editorial).

+## SEERSUCKER - With a particular reservation

+> "I think ECN needs to be demonstrated to be needed and useful, especially given
+> BBR."

+- Vint Cerf

 ## PURPLE - How does ECN need to evolve to reach its potential?

 The color might change.
 This classification can be changed.